Hashnode/hashnode-browser-extensions/README.md

 ----

 **To build for production**
-Run `yarn build-all`.
+Run `npm build-all`.
 This builds for both chrome and firefox.
 This time no need to copy manifest file manually.
 Everything is taken care of.

 ---